Local government meetings

 Both municipal councils and regional district boards are required to hold regularly scheduled meetings.

 A special meeting is a municipal council or regional district board meeting other than a regular or statutory meeting, such as an annual general meeting.
 Special meetings may be used to address urgent business or consider key matters facing the council or the board.
-Special meetings require public notice and may only be held in accordance with the Community Charter.
+Special meetings require public notice and may only be held in accordance with the Community Charter and Local Government Act.

 Electronic meetings provide flexibility to municipal councils and regional district boards to conduct business without compromising public access to the decision-making process.
 Council or board members may attend meetings they would otherwise miss due to travel commitments, inclement weather, illness or other factors, if permitted by the local government's procedure bylaw.